LinkedIn Banner Size in 2026 (Exact Dimensions + Safe Zones)

 Things to plan around:

-• Logo overlap: your company logo sits in the bottom-left of the banner.
-Keep that area visually quiet.
+- Your company logo sits in the bottom-left of the banner, so keep that area visually quiet.

-• Mobile crop: company banners crop less aggressively than personal banners on mobile, but the outer edges still get clipped.
-Don’t put a tagline or contact info in the corners.
+- Company banners crop less aggressively than personal banners on mobile, but the outer edges still get clipped.
+Keep taglines and contact info out of the corners.

 If you also use the LinkedIn “Life” tab (the recruiting and culture section), that cover is 1128 × 376 pixels: same width as the rendered company banner but much taller.
-Treat it as a separate design, not an upscale of the main one.
+Build it as a separate design with its own composition.

 Mobile vs desktop: what actually changes